Fthree/SEngine/README.md

 #THANKS!

 #Special thanks to
-  -Mateusz Belicki : https://github.com/mbelicki for fixing some of the Unix problems!
+- Mateusz Belicki : https://github.com/mbelicki for fixing some of the Unix problems!

 #Disclaimer